- What is corporate tax planning?

 Under current rules, NOL carryforwards can offset up to 80% of taxable income in any given year, with no expiration on the carryforward period.
 This makes NOLs particularly valuable for businesses that experience uneven revenue, like startups with heavy upfront investments or companies navigating cyclical markets.

-Track your NOLs carefully and factor them into your multi-year tax projections.
+Track your NOLs carefully and factor them into multi-year tax projections.
 A qualified tax professional can help you apply them in the years where they'll deliver the most benefit.

 7. Use expense management software for tax compliance